Spencer Perceval to David Amess: a history of MPs murdered in office

 Two London-based members of the Irish Republican Army, Reginald Dunne and Joseph O’Sullivan, were apprehended at the scene and later hanged, but no chain of command has ever been established, and the orchestrator of the assassination has never been determined.

-Wilson had been staunchly anti-Republican, and his assassination “led directly to the civil war in Ireland”, according to The Irish Times.
+Wilson had been staunchly anti-Republican, and his assassination “led directly to the civil war in Ireland”, said The Irish Times.

 Airey Neave, Conservative (1916-1979)